wag0325/codalley/README.md

 # Codalley
 Learn to code and prep for coding interviews.

-Built with React, Webpack, Babel, and Material-UI.
+## Built with:
+- React
+- Webpack
+- Babel
+- Material-ui